fredrivett/learningtolaunch/slides.md

 ???

 - We could look back 5 years and see we hadn't learned all that much
+- Had progressed technically but not towards launching/running a business
 - It was time for a change

 ---